alexjercan/stack-lang-c/README.md

 ##### 1.7.1 Imports

+WIP: Currently the imports are work in progress and should not be used.
+I need them only to keep common code in stdlib.

 To import another file in a stack program you can use the `@import` macro and then specify the name of the module.